flokleiser/nextjs-flo/To-Do.md

     - [x] Footer animation from below when hovering

 - [ ] Figure out clipPath for backdrop-filter:blur

-## Page performance:
-- [ ] Look into why page transitions are lagging

 ## 404 Page
 - [ ] Add particles to 404 page